w1ggle/BIQU-B1/README.md

 # BIQU-B1

-This is just files needed to update BIQU B1 mobo and screen firmware to 5/12/2023
+This is just all the files I use for my BIQU B1.

+Here you will find what I used to update mobo and screen firmware as well as my slicer profiles and gcode.
+I started with PrusaSlicer but am now transitioning to OrcaSlicer
-Marlin: 2.1.2 bugfix

-GD TFT35 B1 V3.0: V27.x

-Now includes Prusa Slicer config and my starting and ending Gcode